 by Vicky Rego, Breast Cancer Helpline Coordinator

-I recently had the opportunity to attend the Breast Cancer Options Integrative Medicine conference at SUNY New Paltz, where there were several workshops discussing topics such as risk and recurrence reduction, medical marijuana in treatment and care, a report back from San Antonio leads by Dr. Sheldon Feldman, stress reduction, nutrition, financial impact, and beyond BRCA genetic testing.
+I recently had the opportunity to attend the Breast Cancer Options Integrative Medicine conference at SUNY New Paltz, where there were several workshops discussing topics such as risk and recurrence reduction, medical marijuana in treatment and care, a report back from San Antonio lead by Dr. Sheldon Feldman, stress reduction, nutrition, the financial impact of cancer, and moving beyond BRCA genetic testing.
 It’s difficult to determine which of the workshops I attended stood out, but one topic stood out as potentially being new information.

-While many of us are told not to take supplements, Dr. Stram discussed research that shows high dose IV Vitamin C infusions given in conjunction with chemotherapy has positive outcomes with reduction of side effects.
-He stated that hydrogen peroxide, a pro-oxidant created in the breakdown of vitamin C which is capable of causing free radical damage.
+While many of us are told not to take supplements, Dr. Stram discussed research that shows high dose IV Vitamin C infusions, given in conjunction with chemotherapy, has positive outcomes with reduction of side effects.
+He discussed hydrogen peroxide, a pro-oxidant created in the breakdown of vitamin C that is capable of causing free radical damage.
 The enzyme catalase deactivates hydrogen peroxide, allowing the normal cell to keep its antioxidant effect.
-Since tumor cells lack catalase, cancer cell are left vulnerable to free radical damage from hydrogen peroxide by selectively taking up vitamin C, accumulating it to higher levels than normal cells.
+But since tumor cells lack catalase, cancer cells are left vulnerable to free radical damage from hydrogen peroxide by selectively taking up vitamin C, accumulating it to higher levels than normal cells.
 High doses of Vitamin C can therefore be harmless (or even beneficial) to normal cells, but at the same time, kill tumor cells.
-Also, since IV vitamin C creates a prooxidant effect, it is unlikely to counteract the effect of chemotherapy.
+Also, since IV vitamin C creates a pro-oxidant effect, it is unlikely to counteract the effect of chemotherapy.
 When asked how much is needed, Dr. Stram said 5-6 grams is enough, more would cause adverse side effects such as diarrhea.

-This presentation led me to more research, and while some studies do show benefits of high dose IV vitamin C treatments used in conjunction with chemotherapy, that research is focus on ER-positive disease.
-Also we must keep in mind that this treatment is not right for everyone and can have adverse effects with some chemotherapies and those with other medical conditions such as kidney disease.
-The other issue is that while studies show positive results the FDA has not approved the use of high dose vitamin C or the use of any supplements.
-Therefore manufacturing of supplements is not regulated as pharmaceutical manufacturing is.
-Perhaps more research can provide enough positive responses and the FDA will consider approving this co-therapy.
+This presentation led me to more research.
+While some studies do show benefits of high dose IV vitamin C treatments used in conjunction with chemotherapy, that research is focus on ER-positive disease.
+We must keep in mind that this treatment is not right for everyone; it can have adverse effects when used with some chemotherapies, and on those with other medical conditions such as kidney disease.
+The other issue is that, while studies show positive results, the FDA has not approved the use of high dose vitamin C or the use of any supplements.
+The manufacturing of supplements is not regulated as pharmaceutical manufacturing is.
+Perhaps more research can provide enough positive responses, and the FDA will consider approving this co-therapy.